You use protection, right?

 As Martijn, one of the senior members of Team Kodi says, addons “can contain anything from weird code sniffing your (device) to infected .zip files.”

 Over the past few months, we’ve already seen fallout from third-party addons that delete content from other developers, and other well known developers accused of introducing viruses in their builds.
+We’ve also seen fallout over paid Kodi addons and IPTV subscriptions that are accused of much worse.

 In fact, TVAddons thought the problem was so serious that they posted a very strongly worded warning to their developers to stop using malicious code in their addons.
 Hopefully, you picked up on my sarcasm in that statement.
 Another “response” that doesn’t go nearly far enough.